bokovhu/contracter/README.md

 To serve the UX prototype, run `npm run -w @degenhack/ux start`

 To build the contracter-builder, run `docker build -t contracter-builder:latest -f ContracterBuilder.Dockerfile contracter-builder/`

+To run the contracter-builder, you are supposed to send a `POST` request to `/build/{projectname}`.
+In the POST request body, send the ink!
+Rust code of the `lib.rs` of your contract.
+You will receive the built `.contract` JSON file contents.

+# Completion Status

+* UX prototype
+    * Shows what authentication options are available
+    * Shows how the landing page should work
+    * Partially implemented contract editor UI behaviour
+    * UX proof-of-concept for showing how build - deploy phase works
+* Actually working login using Polkadot.JS
+* Actually working contract deployment page, deploys a flipper contract
+* Actually working contract builder backend service
+* Some amount of documentation